j-perry/push-notification-service/README.md

 To run the application, please use Eclipse.
 It may be started using ```mvn install clean spring-boot:run``` from a terminal inside it's project directory, or ```install clean spring-boot:run``` from inside Eclipse.

+There are no databases used for this application - data is persisted locally throughout the lifespan of the application.

 ## Usage

 There are three RESTful API endpoints.
 They may be accessed as follows: